 It is possible to run basic layout tests using the content shell.
 The advantage of content shell is that it will exercise the multi-processing code paths used by chromium.

-To just dump the render tree, use the --dump-render-tree flag, as in:
+To just dump the render tree, use the --run-layout-test flag, as in:

 If you want to run layout tests, build the target

 You can run layout tests using RWT.

 or execute the shell directly:

 This allows you see how your changes look in Chromium, and even connect with the devtools (by going to http://127.0.0.1:9222 from another window) to inspect your freshly compiled Blink.

 (Note: on the Mac, use "Content Shell", not "content_shell").

 To avoid writing (and maintaining!) yet another test controller, it is desirable to reuse an existing test controller.
 A possible solution would be to change DRT's test controller to not depend on DRT's implementation of the Blink objects, but rather on the Blink interfaces.
 In addition, we would need to extract an interface from the test shell object that can be implemented by content shell.
 This would allow for directly using DRT's test controller in content shell.